twistygizzard/twistygizzard/README.md

 - 👋 Hi, I’m @twistygizzard
 - 👀 I’m interested in ... sailng, learning python, beer and brewing
-- 🌱 I’m currently learning ...
-API integration
+- 🌱 I’m currently learning ...IoT and publishing data remotely
 - 💞️ I’m looking to collaborate on ... python projects
 - 📫 How to reach me ...
 PM me!